ZetangForward/CSA-GEC/attack/types/README.md

 ```
 bash types/attack_other.sh m2_file gpu
 ```
-We provide a available m2_file in CSA-Grammatical-Error-Correction/attack/temp/m2_file_example , and you can try it.
+We provide an available m2_file in CSA-Grammatical-Error-Correction/attack/temp/m2_file_example , and you can try it.

 ## Results
 You will get the attacked sentences in folder `./result` .